zdy769243418/FedCSR-v1/README.md

   PyTorch 1.11.1+cu11
 ## 3. Datasets
 We use public datasets from Amazon to simulate federated CSR scenarios.
-The datasets are divided into multiple cross-domain datasets, such as "Food—Kitchen" and "Movie-Book".
+The datasets are divided into multiple cross-domain datasets.
 Each user in these datasets has interaction sequences spanning different domains.

 ## 4. Model Architecture
 Base Representation Encoder: Utilizes an attentional graph neural network (GAEncoder) to extract sequential representations for each domain.
 It encodes item-item matrices based on the temporal order of item occurrences in the sequences.